vangj/jsbayes-viz/README.md

 * .node-name : the name of a node
 * .node-shape : the rectangle that encloses all the elements belonging to a node
 * .node-value : the node values
+* .node-pct : the node marginal probabilities correspoding to the values
 * .node-bar : the belief bars
+* .node-iqline : the interquartile lines (e.g. 25%, 50%, 75%)
 * .edge-line : the arc between two nodes
 * .edge-head : the arrow head at the end of an arc